voshawn/shawnvo/README.md

 In general, we have two types of meetings:
 ##### Working meetings
 This is where we focus on the company.
 We use this time to solve some problem, share information, or make a decision.
-We should know what the goal of the meeting is.
+We should know what the goal of the meeting is prior to meeting.
 ##### Personal 1:1s
 This is where we focus on you.
 You tell me what's good or bad.
 Tell me how I can make your life easier.
 A good framework is tell me things you want **more** of,